tomaszsankowski/AI-Course/README.md

-# AI-Course
+# Python
+Python projects consists of:

-Labs and projects from Artifical Intelligence course from 4th semester of Somputer Science.
+- Labs and projects from the Artificial Intelligence course
+- Numerical methods projects